Parisinghchauhan/AuthenTech/README.md

-Authentech: Counterfeit Detection using TensorFlow Object Detection Authentech is a project aimed at developing a machine learning model to distinguish between counterfeit and original items.
+AuthenTech: Counterfeit Detection using TensorFlow Object Detection AuthenTech is a project aimed at developing a machine learning model to distinguish between counterfeit and original items.
 By leveraging convolutional neural networks (CNNs) and TensorFlow, the project aims to create a robust solution for identifying counterfeit products based on images.

 Tech Stack
 TensorFlow: TensorFlow is used as the primary deep learning framework for building and training the convolutional neural network (CNN) model.